 - Head east and go windsurfing and swimming at Jibe City and take a kayak tour with the Mangrove Center in the mangroves on Lac Bay.

-Pro Tip: Reserve your car/bike and the mangrove kayaking tour in advance as they both book up early on cruise ship days.
+Pro Tip: Reserve your car/bike and the mangrove kayaking tour well in advance as they both book up early on cruise ship days.

 Choosing one of these DIY Bonaire shore excursions will give you maximum freedom to explore the island on your own.
 You can make the most of your time in the port of Bonaire and head back to your ship having had a good sampling of the island.

-Your Parting Shot
+Your Parting Shot:

 Explore more with the Wayfaring Views newsletter.

-Share Bonaire and Pin this post
+Share Bonaire excursions with your friends and pin this post: